 At the time of the 1930 Census, Nicholas Scarduzio was living with his brother Anthony at 427 Emerald Street in Camden.
 Both brothers were then serving on Camden's police force.

-Politics in the Eight Ward was not a game for the faint of heart.
+Politics in the Eighth Ward was not a game for the faint of heart.
 One political leader, Joseph "Mose" Flannery, was gunned down on September 14, 1928.
 Flannery was known to be involved in various underworld activities, primarlily connected with illegal slot machines.
 A Scarduzio relative, Joseph "Cuzzy" Scarduzio, was present when Flannery was shot, and was held as a material witness.

 In 1934, Nicholas Scarduzio led a "victory parade" in the wake of the May 17th primary election to determine control of the Republican Party in Camden County.
 The parade turned into a riot when the participants stopped in front of the bar owned by opposition candidate William Tansky.
 At least two shots were fired, several arrests were made, and Nicholas Scarduzio was reported to have been badly beaten.